jlapeyre/julia_project/README.md

 * `sys_image_dir` -- the directory in which scripts for compiling a system image, and the system images, are found.
 This is relative to the top level of `mymodule`.
 * `sys_image_file_base` -- the base name of the Julia system image.
 The system image file will be `sys_image_file_base + "-" + a_julia_version_string + ".so"`.
+* `env_prefix` -- Prefix for environment variables to set project options
 * `logging_level` -- if `None`, then `logging.INFO` will be used.
 * `console_logging` -- if `True`, then the log messages are echoed to the console.

 #### Environment variables

+* In the following, the prefix `JULIA_PROJECT_` may be changed with the argument `env_prefix` described above.
+This allows you to set environment variables specific to each project that do not interfere.

+* `JULIA_PROJECT_JULIA_PATH` may be set to the path to a Julia executable.
+This will override other possible paths to a Julia executable.

 * `JULIA_PROJECT_INSTALL_JULIA` may be set to `y` or `n`.
 If set, then no interactive query is done to install Julia via `jill.py`.
    Instead the value `y` or `n` is used.